electric-eloquence/fepper/README.md

 ```

 A properly working Requerio app will then have its organisms and their states
-show up in the Requerio Inspector like an expandable menu.
-The display of the
+show up in the Requerio Inspector like an expandable menu, the state tree.
+Hovering over the state tree should highlight the organism being inspected.
+(It
+may be necessary to give the organisms a CSS background-color in order for the
-states will update in real-time, should there be any changes to the organisms.
+highlighting to work.)
+The display of the states will update in real-time,
+should there be any changes to the organisms.
+You can even dispatch changes
-You can even dispatch such changes ("actions") on the organisms via your
-browser's Developer Tools:
+("actions") to the organisms via your browser's Developer Tools:

 * Use your cursor to inspect the Requerio organism you wish to dispatch actions
   on.
 * This should open the Inspector or Elements tab of the Developer Tools.
 * Click the adjacent tab to open the Console of the Developer Tools.
 * Enter the following example in the Console:
-* requerio.$orgs['#nav'].dispatchAction('css', {backgroundColor: 'green'})
+* `requerio.$orgs['#nav'].dispatchAction('css', {backgroundColor: 'green'})`
-* If not on the default demo site, or if the #nav element doesn't exist, replace
+* If not on the default demo site, or if the `#nav` element doesn't exist, replace
-  '#nav' with your own selector, and the arguments with your own arguments.
+  `#nav` with your own selector, and the arguments with your own arguments.
 * The state change should show up in the Requerio Inspector.
 * <a href="https://github.com/electric-eloquence/requerio/blob/dev/docs/methods.md" target="_blank">
   Action methods and their arguments</a>.